-Inspired by the national climate target, around 65% of Danish municipalities have set a goal to reduce greenhouse gas emissions by 70% by 2030 compared with the 1990 level.
-A total of 28 of these municipalities have set higher targets than the national target, and six of these municipalities have set a target of net-zero emissions by 2030 or earlier.
+Inspired by the national climate target, around 73% of Danish municipalities have set a goal to reduce greenhouse gas emissions by 70% by 2030 compared with the 1990 level.
+A total of 29 of these municipalities have set higher targets than the national target, and six of these municipalities have set a target of net-zero emissions by 2030 or earlier.
 Municipalities with a greater share of emissions from agriculture have generally set targets that are lower than the national 70% emissions reduction target, while urban municipalities have generally set higher reduction targets.
-Together, the municipalities have a target to reduce emissions of 48.5 million tonnes CO2 in the baseline year (usually 2018 or 20191) to 18.3 million tonnes CO2 in 2030.
-This corresponds to a reduction of 62%.
-If the target is met, this corresponds to a reduction of 76% in 2030 relative to emissions in 1990.
-The municipalities have est a target to achieve carbon neutrality by 2050, eight have set a target of carbon neutrality by 2045, and five by 2040, while six municipalities aim for carbon neutrality by 2030 or earlier.
+Together, the municipalities have a target to reduce emissions of 49.5 million tonnes CO2 in the baseline year (usually 2018 or 2019) to 18.8 million tonnes CO2 in 2030.
+This corresponds to a reduction of around 62%.
+If the target is met, this corresponds to a reduction of around 76% in 2030 relative to emissions in 1990.
+The municipalities have also set targets for when they want to achieve carbon neutrality.
+A total of 77 of the municipalities have set a target to achieve carbon neutrality by 2045, and five by 2040, while six municipalities aim for carbon neutrality by 2030 or earlier.